Amsterdam/design-system/documentation/component-docs-guidelines.md

 A list of guidelines and best practices the component needs to adhere to.

 **Relevante WCAG eisen**
-List of links to WCAG items plus a short description
+List of links to WCAG items plus a short description.

 **Referenties** (optional)
 List of reference links.